 Fast forward to today, there are many continuous fiber 3D printers that are trying to replicate the success Markforged has so far, only at a larger scale with a focus on quality.

 Hybrid of 3D printing and tape laying: combining the printing capabilities of Markforged with an ATL head producing preforms, launched by Desktop Metal for stronger 3D printed parts.

 Additionally, accessible fiber placement systems are available that can enable thermoplastic tape laying production, for the cost of an industrial 3D printer.

-Plug-n-play AFP-XS toolhead from Addcomposites for thermoplastic tape laying for larger scale production of composites, available for a monthly subscription or purchase.
+Plug-n-play AFP-XS fiber placement head from Addcomposites for thermoplastic tape laying for larger-scale production of composites.

 Starting your composites journey: Steps to industrialize production

 Now is the best time to begin your composites journey, and here's why:

 - Markets have become ever-demanding for higher strength, lower weight parts